aldebarion/aldebarion/README.md

 A lot of widgets are already designed using the guidelines.
 The only tricky thing is to correctly build them in html because several of them have complicated html code (because of animation).

-Most of the time a widget is defined by one word.
-Then you can add class to customize this widgets like `fluid` to expand the widget width or .

 * [guidelines](doc/guidelines.md)
 * [platforms](doc/platforms/platforms.md)